 Joohi Jimenez-Shahed, MD is an Assistant Professor of Neurology at Baylor College of Medicine (BCM) where she currently is the Director of the Deep Brain Stimulation program.
 After completing her undergraduate degree at Washington University in St. Louis, she received her medical degree from BCM and Neurology residency training at Duke University Medical Center.
 She then completed a fellowship in Movement Disorders at the Parkinson’s Disease Center and Movement Disorders Clinic (PDCMDC) at BCM.
 Her research interests lie in investigating the intraoperative neurophysiology of patients undergoing DBS for movement disorders.
 Dr. Jimenez-Shahed serves as co-chair of the Functional Neurosurgical Working Group of the Parkinson Study Group.
 She is also an investigator with the Huntington Study Group, Clinical Research Consortium for Spinocerebellar Ataxias, Dystonia Coalition and TSA International Database of DBS Studies in Tourette Syndrome.
 She serves on the Science Advisory Board of the Davis Phinney Foundation and the Medical Advisory Board for the Tourette Association of America.
 She has served as Principal Investigator for both industry- and investigator-sponsored clinical trials and has authored several papers and book chapters.
 She is the recipient of the Roy H. Cullen Quality of Life Award (Houston Area Parkinson Society), the Rising Star Clinician Award (BCM), and the Fulbright & Jaworski L.L.P.
 Faculty Excellence Award in Teaching and Evaluation (BCM).

-Dr. Eugene C. Lai is a clinician-scientist who has a special interest in the causes and treatments of neurodegenerative diseases, such as Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis, and other related disorders.
-Dr. Lai has expertise in the assessment of motor function and quality of life.
+Dr. Lai is a clinician-scientist who has special interests in the causes and treatments of neurodegenerative diseases, such as Parkinson’s disease, Alzheimer's disease, Amyotrophic Lateral Sclerosis and other related disorders.
 He is the principal investigator or co-investigator of many clinical research studies.
-His work has appeared in more than one hundred scientific publications and book chapters, and has lectured widely on topics in neurodegenerative diseases.
+He has authored more than one hundred peer-reviewed scientific publications and book chapters, and has lectured widely on topics in neurodegenerative diseases.
+He also enjoys teaching medical students, residents and fellows in his clinical practice.
+He has been voted “Best Teacher” by his neurology residents.

 Lisa Musgrave is the Vice President of Home Based Care for Memorial Hermann Health System.
 Lisa is responsible for the leadership and development of the system’s home care programs which include home health, hospice, home medical equipment and respiratory therapy, sleep labs and in fall 2017 the opening of home infusion services.
 Home Based Care serves over 2,000 patients a day throughout the Houston metropolitan area.